BlueAmulet/LCBetterClock/README.md

 # BetterClock for Lethal Company
-Adds customizability and improvements to the Lethal Company clock.
+Adds customizability, improvements, and bug fixes to the Lethal Company clock.
 Download via Thunderstore [here](https://thunderstore.io/c/lethal-company/p/BlueAmulet/LCBetterClock/)

 Libraries included in this project are stripped of code and used as reference only.